The Queer Youth Dialogues FAQ

 How to register to take part in QYD

-If you wish to attend public facing events (stream 1) there is no need to register for the Queer Youth Dialogues, we will regularly share and circulate information on how to attend these events.
+If you wish to attend public facing sessions we will regularly share and circulate information on how to attend these events via our social media, webpage, and via the dedicated mailing list.
+You can stay in the loop however you prefer.

 We have a growing network of members who are partnered to facilitate the Queer Youth Dialogues